kennyki/angular-pagedown/README.md

 # angular-pagedown

-A pagedown editor for angular
+A pagedown editor for AngularJS.
+View this [Plunker](http://plnkr.co/edit/9PHabp) for demo.

 ## Instructions